Jax (Mortal Kombat): Other media

-He was among the many main characters recast for the 1997 sequel Mortal Kombat: Annihilation, in which he was played by former American Gladiators actor Lynn Red Williams that sees him bewildered at occurring supernatural events following Shao Kahn's invasion of Earth.
-Jax is first seen on an operating table inside a medical facility, with his implants ("cybernetic strength enhancers") already in place without explanation, and the only indication of his military rank is when he introduces himself to Jade as "Major Jackson Briggs."
-Jax and Sonya fight, and defeat, Cyrax and one of Kahn's extermination squads inside the facility, but they later come into conflict with one another due to Sonya's sustained grief over Johnny Cage's earlier death and her refusal to fill Jax in on the details of the Earthrealmers' mission, and they temporarily split apart as a result.
-They ultimately reunite with Liu Kang and Kitana and succeed in stopping Kahn from bringing Earth to ruin.
+As in the games, Jax often appears in alternate Mortal Kombat media as one of thunder god Raiden's warriors chosen to defend Earthrealm from Outworld forces.
+He is briefly seen in the 1995 film Mortal Kombat where he and Sonya are pursuing Kano.
+He was played by Gregory McKinney, while his name was misspelled as "Jaxx" in the closing credits.
+Jax was among many characters recast for the 1997 sequel Mortal Kombat Annihilation, in which he was played by former American Gladiators actor Lynn "Red" Williams.
+Mehcad Brooks played the character in the 2021 reboot film Mortal Kombat.

+Jax was a featured character in the 1996 animated series Mortal Kombat: Defenders of the Realm, in which he was depicted as cool-minded and regularly in an amiable mood.
+He was voiced by Dorian Harewood.

-In Kevin Tancharoen's 2010 short film Mortal Kombat: Rebirth, and the 2011 Mortal Kombat: Legacy web series, Michael Jai White played Jax as a police detective in the fictional location of Deacon City.
-In the first and second episodes, he and Stryker lead a SWAT team in a raid on Kano and the Black Dragon's warehouse to find and rescue Sonya.
-Jax confronts and fights Kano, during which he punches Kano forcefully enough to detach his right eye, but his arms are then severely damaged after he saves Sonya from an offscreen grenade explosion.
+In Kevin Tancharoen's 2010 short film Mortal Kombat: Rebirth, Michael Jai White played Jax as a police detective in the fictional location of Deacon City, and reprised the role for the first two episodes of Tancharoen's 2011 Mortal Kombat: Legacy web series.
 White said in a 2011 interview with MTV that he was originally to play Jax in the first Mortal Kombat film, but he turned it down in order to star in HBO's 1995 Mike Tyson biopic.
 He was again cast as Jax in Annihilation before ultimately dropping out upon being cast in the title role of Spawn.

-Ike Amadi voices the character in Mortal Kombat Legends: Scorpion's Revenge and the sequel Mortal Kombat Legends: Battle of the Realms.
+Ike Amadi voiced the character in the 2020 animated film Mortal Kombat Legends: Scorpion's Revenge and the 2021 sequel Mortal Kombat Legends: Battle of the Realms.

-Mehcad Brooks portrays Jax in the 2021 reboot film Mortal Kombat.